Make A Claim For Orthopaedic Injury

 Foot/Ankle Surgical Error

 The foot and ankle consist of many bones, tissue, tendons, muscles and ligaments.
 Injuries to the foot or ankle can often require surgery to correct due to the daily strain placed on the foot.
 This could be the need for pins to be inserted or bones to be fused or realigned.
 Thankfully most surgeries are carried out without incident but when things go wrong a patient can be left with deformity, lack of use of the foot, prolonged pain and even the need for amputation.
 This can result in the need for unnecessary, additional corrective surgery, delay rehabilitation or leave patients with a disability.
+Other

-As well as other surgical errors such as during hip or knee replacements, other forms of orthopaedic medical negligence can be the result of trapped or damaged nerves, blood clots, infections, damage to blood vessels, the incorrect fitting of a prosthesis or implants to name just a few.
+As well as surgical errors such as during hip or knee replacements, other forms of orthopaedic medical negligence can be the result of trapped or damaged nerves, blood clots, infections, damage to blood vessels, the incorrect fitting of a prosthesis or implants to name just a few.

 When making a claim for negligence, knowing how to sue the NHS is extremely important.
 Our solicitors specialise in helping victims of negligence and will help you through every step of your claim.